Defensible space theory

 The defensible space theory of architect and city planner Oscar Newman encompasses ideas about crime prevention and neighborhood safety.
 Newman argues that architectural and environmental design plays a crucial part in increasing or reducing criminality.
-The theory developed in the early 1970s, and he wrote his first book on the topic, Defensible Space in 1972.
+The theory was developed in the early 1970s, and he wrote his first book on the topic, Defensible Space, in 1972.
 The book contains a study from New York that pointed out that higher crime rate existed in high-rise housing projects than in low-rise complexes.
 This, he concluded, was because residents felt no control or personal responsibility for an area occupied by so many people.
 Throughout his study, Newman focused on explaining his ideas on social control, crime prevention, and public health in relation to community design.

 Theory

 As defined in Newman's book Design Guidelines for Creating Defensible Space, defensible space is "a residential environment whose physical characteristics—building layout and site plan—function to allow inhabitants themselves to become key agents in ensuring their security."
 He goes on to explain that a housing development is only defensible if residents intend to adopt this role, which is defined by good design: "Defensible space therefore is a sociophysical phenomenon," says Newman.
 Both society and physical elements are parts of a successful defensible space.

 The theory argues that an area is safer when people feel a sense of ownership and responsibility for that piece of a community.
 Newman asserts that "the criminal is isolated because his turf is removed" when each space in an area is owned and cared for by a responsible party.
 If an intruder can sense a watchful community, he feels less secure committing his crime.
 The idea is that crime and delinquency can be controlled and mitigated through environmental design.

 There are five factors that make a defensible space: